 MY PREVIOUS SELLER SUCCESSES

 You can read my reviews from past clients and I can tell you what I will do to get your home sold, but I also want to share with you some of my recent success stories for my home seller clients.
 Some of my past listings are highlighted below with details about how I helped my clients achieve their goals in different circumstances.
-I keep this page as updated as I can with new stories, but sometimes I am too busy helping my clients to update as often as I'd like.
-With that being said, while my most recent examples are from January 2022, I have helped many sellers since then and am looking forward to helping you sell your home, too!

-To see where else I have listed homes in the Tampa Bay area, check out the map on this page.
 Hopefully this information shows you that I will represent you professionally and get you the best possible price for your home while also making sure we get you a contract with the right terms to fit your goals.
 When you list and sell your home with me, getting to the closing table will go smoothly and easily.

 -